fat1996/Phil-PSYCH-256-Course-Notes/Module 1.md

-<b>Course taken: Winter 2018</b>
+<b>Course taken: Winter 2018</b><br>
 Disclaimer:
-The following(copied word for word) is from the lecture slides created in the online version of PHIL/PSYCH 256 by the University of Waterloo.
+The following (copied word for word in most cases) is from the lecture slides created in the online version of PHIL/PSYCH 256 by the University of Waterloo.
 I donot own any of this content.

 <b>Module 1</b><br>